Don’t Overdo It! Three Ways 2 B the Best Athlete U Can B

 Here then are three game-changing ways to make the transition from less activity to more activity safer and more enjoyable:

 BE REALISTIC.
 You can’t pick up this spring where you left off last summer.
-If you were running half-marathons last August, but barely made it to the gym 20 times all winter, be kind to yourself as you ease back into a running program for this year.
+If you were running half-marathons last August, but barely made it to the gym 20 times all winter, be kind to yourself as you ease doxycycline online no prescription back into a running program for this year.

 Practice patience in every sport you return to.
 Start where you are, set realistic goals, and gradually increase your effort, your endurance.
 Too much, too quickly is counterproductive to moving forward in a healthy way.
 And don’t forget to start your workouts with a gentle warm-up and end with a gradual cool-down.